rxdi/xmigrate/README.md

 ```

-Everytime `xmigrate.ts` is loaded `timestamp` is check wheather or not this file is changed
+Everytime `xmigrate.ts` is loaded `timestamp` is checked whether or not this file is changed

 This information is saved inside `.xmigrate/config.temp` like a regular `Date` object

-This will ensure that we don't need to `Transpile` configuration if it is not changed inside `xmigrate.ts` file
+This will ensure that we don't need to transpile configuration if it is not changed inside `xmigrate.ts` file

-Basically this is `Caching` to improove performance and user experience with Typescript configuration
+Basically this is caching to improve performance and user experience with TypeScript configuration